zhouxiaoxiaoxujian/SpriteBuilderX/README.md

 This branch was forked from: https://github.com/newnon/SpriteBuilderX

-My repo contains of two branches of SB:

- - "SpriteBuilderX" - for iOS & Android.
-It requires the use - https://github.com/newnon/cocos2d-x
+It requires the use of  https://github.com/newnon/cocos2d-x
- - "1.5" - iOS only(also it's renamed to CocosBuilder)

 Core Features: